joxz/joxz.github.io/docs/posts/ipgroup-azfw-failed.md

     General procedure:

     - Disconnect child from failed parent policy
-    - `PUT` operation to get the AzFW in 'Succeeded' state
     - `PUT` operation to get the parent policy in 'Succeeded' state
+    - (optional, if needed) `PUT` operation to get the AzFW in 'Succeeded' state
     - If everyhting is in 'Succeeded' state, attach child to parent policy again

 <!-- more -->